 - You want to keep 1 bird in a cage

-If the property you are living in or moving into is suitable for the pets you wish to keep and there are no known issues with keeping pets (e.g. previous evidence of failing to keep pets or the number of requests for any type of animal seems to be ‘excessive,’) or there are no issues with keeping pets.
-We will assess all applications to keep a pet and will look to grant or decline permission in accordance with the below.
+If the property you're living in or moving into is suitable for the pets you wish to keep, and there are no issues with keeping pets (e.g. previous evidence of failing to keep pets or the number of requests for any type of animal seems to be ‘excessive’), we'll assess all applications and will grant or decline permission in accordance with the below.

 Flat (high rise)

 Flat or Maisonette (with direct access to outdoor space and ground floor)